tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 You should also check each setting for 3+ reboots to ensure it trains consistently, at least once you have narrowed down your options.

-Make sure to also read [overclock.net/threads/the-importance-of-skew-control-for-memory-overclocking.1774358/](The importance of skew control for memory overclocking).
+Make sure to also read [The importance of skew control for memory overclocking](https://overclock.net/threads/the-importance-of-skew-control-for-memory-overclocking.1774358/).
 In that thread, @munternet from overclock.net explains how he found optimal ODT RTT values:

     I spent the day testing different settings to see just how much difference the skew settings make and it seems it won't even boot with many of them